Skip to main content

 Key Features

-Pepper robot programming for natural language interactions
+Pepper robot programming for campus information and navigation tasks

-16 comprehensive one-hour interviews for deeper insights
+17 comprehensive semi-structured interviews for deeper insights

-Campus-wide deployment and testing
+Campus-wide deployment and user observation studies

 Results & Impact